 |Economist Jared Bernstein|

-Speaking in Portland Tuesday, economist Jared Bernstein said America’s best strategy for revitalizing the economy and lifting families out of poverty would be a national jobs program to create full employment.
-But, he says, the public debate has been hijacked by wealthy campaign donors, who want policies that benefit them.
+Speaking in Portland Tuesday, economist Jared Bernstein said America's best strategy for revitalizing the economy and lifting families out of poverty would be a national jobs program to create full employment.
+But that's not on the agenda, Bernstein said, because the public debate has been hijacked by wealthy campaign donors, who want policies that benefit them.

-The wealthiest Americans give money to universities, think tanks and media outlets which echo their views, Bernstein said.
+The wealthiest Americans give money to universities, think tanks and media outlets which echo their views, the economist told a packed house at Portland State University.
 Lost in the debate are the real causes of our economic woes – and the real cures.

 "There's a heck of a lot that we could be doing that we're not," he said.
 "We need to fund things that give disadvantaged children opportunities— pre-K programs such as Head Start, for example.
 But we're cutting the very part of the budget that funds it."

 |The Bonneville Dam was a public works project created as part of President Roosevelt's New Deal.|